pgRouting/workshop/docs/source/chapters/introduction.rst

 .. rubric:: Presenters and Authors

+..
+Reminder: this lists only presenters of last 2 years + current yer & authors(s) of current workshop
+    2 years back:
+        Daniel: presented on Korea 2015
+    Last year:
+        Vicky & Daniel rewrites
+        Daniel: presented on Bonn  2016
+        Vicky: presented on India 2017
+    Current
+        Vicky & Steve rewrites
+        Steve: presents on Boston 2017
+        Steve: presents on Germany 2017
+        Vicky: presents on Argentina 2017

 * *Daniel Kastl* is founder and CEO of `Georepublic <http://georepublic.info>`_ and works in Germany and Japan.
 He is moderating and promoting the pgRouting community and development since the beginning of the project, and he's an